Yorivel/Dynamic-Wardrobe/docs/priority.md

 ## Pinned Outfits

 A `!`-prefixed outfit blocks everything — no location, region, combat, or danger zone swaps.
-Only scenes that naturally change V's appearance (home entry, shower, ripper) can override it, and doing so consumes the pin.
+Only scenes that naturally change V's appearance (home entry, shower) can override it, and doing so consumes the pin.
+Ripper outfits temporarily override the pin but restore it when the session ends.
 See [Pinned Outfits](pinned.md) for details.

 ## Home, Nude & Ripper

-These are the only things that can break through a pin.
-They activate based on game context, regardless of location:
+These activate based on game context, regardless of location.
+Home and nude consume the pin; ripper temporarily overrides it but restores the pinned outfit afterward.

 | Context | When It's Active |
 |---------|--------------------|